Undergraduate & Graduate Student Loans

-As soon as you know that you need student financial aid, apply for a student loan online as quickly as possible.
-If you do not receive an instant response from Student Aid online application, it may take 4 – 6 weeks to process a student loan application.
-The sooner you apply, the sooner you will know what student loan funds you are eligible to receive.
+As soon as you know that you need student financial aid, apply for a student loan as quickly as possible.
+If you do not receive an instant response from the Student Aid online application, it may take 4 – 6 weeks to process a student loan application.
+The sooner you apply, the sooner you will know what amount of funding you are eligible to receive.

 Receiving Your Student Loan Funds